-In June of 2019, the American Psychological Association published a response to a question from a psychologist about their responsibilities involving the use of unsecured email with a patient.
-A representative from APA’s legal office responded that indeed, unsecured email can be used, but there are risks.
+In June of 2019, the American Psychological Association published a response to a question from a psychologist about their responsibilities involving using unsecured email with a patient.
+A representative from APA’s legal office responded that, indeed, an unsecured email could be at risk.
 Suggested actions are:

 - Explain the risks.

 - Manage your protocol to protect patient’s protected health information(PHI).

 - Consider encryption.

 - Document Your Decisions.
 HIPAA requires that professionals evaluate and document their responsibilities and decision-making process (PDF, 3.63MB)